djs66256/DDText/README.md

 More powerful label than `UILabel`, using `TextKit`.
 It supports features below:

 1. View attachment.
 You can add custom views.
 2. User action.
-Support clicking and highlight throw `GestureRecognize`.
+Support clicking and highlight through `GestureRecognize`.
 And you can custom gesture challenge.

 It's free embeded in AutoLayout or Flexbox.